+- reduced cross section A_1 .

+- full cross section A_2 .

+- hydraulic diameter D_h defined by $D_h = 4A/P$ where P is the perimeter of the cross section.

-- $\bullet$ Length L of the orifice. - oil mass flow in the restrictor (only if the OIL parameter is used to define the kind of oil in the \FLUID SECTION card)
+- Length L of the orifice.

+- oil mass flow in the restrictor (only if the OIL parameter is used to define the kind of oil in the FLUID SECTION card)

+- not used (internally: oil material number)

-A restrictor of type long orifice MUST be preceded by a restrictor of type user with $\zeta = 0$ .
-This accounts for the reduction of cross section from $A_2$ to $A_1$ .
+A restrictor of type long orifice MUST be preceded by a restrictor of type user with $\zeta = 0$.
+This accounts for the reduction of cross section from A_2 to A_1 .

-By specifying the parameter LIQUID on the \FLUID SECTION card the loss is calculated for liquids.
+By specifying the parameter LIQUID on the FLUID SECTION card the loss is calculated for liquids.
 In the absence of this parameter, compressible losses are calculated.